brightzheng100/instana-server-on-k8s/README.md

 There are some concepts like "modularization" and "reusability" and I like them, which also apply into how this repo is structured.

-Very simple, I built the `single-node-k8s` first and try to reuse what I've built with necesary "overlay" code/scripts, so:
+Very simple, I built the `single-node-k8s` first and try to reuse what I've built with necesary "overlay" code / scripts /yaml files, so:

 ```
 all-in-k8s (REVIEW IN PROGRESS)
-all-in-openshift (REVIEW IN PROGRESS)
+all-in-openshift

       |
       |